efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 A couple of **WARNINGS**:

 1. This projects creates AWS resources that cost money.
 Specifically, API Gateway and ECS resources are deployed into a VPC created for the project.
 The VPC consists of a one public subnet, one private subnet, an Internet gateway, and a NAT gateway.
 Be sure to execute the [Clean Up](#Clean-Up) section when done.
 1. As soon as a pipeline is created in CodePipeline using the SAM CLI, it executes.
-For example, when the ECS pipeline is created in the steps below, it will immediately execute.
+For example, the "Create ECS Stack Pipeline" described below will begin creating an AWS ECS cluster as soon as the pipeline is created in AWS.

 ## The Endpoint Deployed